nfelnlp/toolboxd/README.md

 python3 ranking.py -cols <column_name>
 ```
 e.g. `genre`, `runtime`, `llogs` (number of Letterboxd logs), `lrating` (Letterboxd rating), `director`, `cinematography`, `language`.

-It is possible to pass multiple columns, separated by spaces, where the last column sort gets done first s.t. only for ties at the first column sort the next few decide on the order.

-This can lead to interesting results when combined with the `-sort` flag from above.

 ## Generate all-time favourites list importable to Letterboxd